PROBATE & SUCCESSIONS

 The term “succession” is the civil law term for the common law concept of “probate”.
 Therefore, a Louisiana Succession is the same thing as a probate in another jurisdiction.
-As a practical matter, the term probate and succession are used interchangably in Louisiana, but the proper ther for a probate in Louisiana is a “succession.”
+As a practical matter, the term probate and succession are used interchangeably in Louisiana, but the proper term for probate in Louisiana is “succession.”

 - Property Already In Trust: Creating and properly funding a Trust will avoid probate.
 Property held in a Revocable Trust or an Irrevocable Trust is not subject to probate.
 Such property will be held, administered, and distributed by the Trustee in accordance with the terms of the Trust.

-- Pay On Death Accounts: Louisiana allows certain demand deposit accounts (e.g., checking accounts, savings accounts, certificates of deposit) to designated a beneficiary.
+- Pay On Death Accounts: Louisiana allows certain demand deposit accounts (e.g., checking accounts, savings accounts, certificates of deposit) to designate a beneficiary.
 These are referred to as “pay on death” accounts.
-Although allowed by law, as a practical matter several National banks and many Federal Credit Unions decline allow customers to utilize pay on death accounts.
+Although allowed by law, as a practical matter several National banks and many Federal Credit Unions decline to allow customers to utilize pay-on-death accounts.
 NOTE: Investment Accounts are ineligible for POD status.
 Louisiana does not recognize the concept of joint tenancy with right of survivorship, so beneficiary designations for investment accounts are not allowed or effective in Louisiana.

 - Usufruct Property: Property subject to Louisiana usufruct is not subject to probate.
 A usufruct is a civil law concept that is basically like a life estate in common law states (any state other than Louisiana).
 The usufructuary maintains a right of use and when the usufruct terminates, the property is automatically vested in the “naked owners” who are named at the outset of the usufruct.
 A naked owner in Louisiana is like a remainder person in a common law jurisdiction.